Mission-Mars-Fourth-Horizon-Org/Mission-Briefings/AzureFunctions/readme.md

 2. Test the function
 3. Create a new Timer Based Function in the Azure portal
 4. Add an Azure Queue Storage output
-5. Add a JavaScript function which Is triggered by the queue
+5. Add a JavaScript function which is triggered by the queue

 ### Objective 1: Create a function from the quickstart